5 Money Lessons I Learned from Disney

 Overall lesson: Find opportunities to give back, and have faith that these good actions will help others.
 You’ll then create a more harmonious planet, which may repay the favor to you one day.
 If not, you can gain the confidence that you’re leading by example to inspire more generosity throughout the world.

 Invest in your future self by gaining new skills through school, continuing education programs, or by spending money on new technology.
 Walt Disney mortgaged his house to help fund his Disneyland vision in 1955.
 But even before that, a decision to fund new technology in 1928 paved the way for the opportunity to create Disneyland in the first place.
 As Walt Disney said, “It all started with a mouse.”

-Movie theaters of the early 1900’s hosted piano players to play music alongside silent films.
+Movie theaters of the early 1900s hired piano players to play music alongside silent films.
 This all changed when “The Jazz Singer” premiered in 1927 as the first picture with synchronized sound.
-This new technology in the late 1920s began to excite the country, and Walt Disney was no exception.
+This new technology in the late 1920s began to excite people across the country, and Walt Disney was no exception.
 Mickey Mouse had already starred in two silent animated shorts, “Plane Crazy” and “The Gallopin’ Gaucho,” but it was time to upgrade.

 Walt convinced his business manager and brother, Roy O. Disney, to fund a new Mickey Mouse cartoon with synchronized sound.
 Walt needed money to invest in new technology, animation techniques, and musical players to create an audio track to accompany Mickey Mouse’s animated adventure titled “Steamboat Willie.”

-Overall lesson: Don’t be afraid to invest in your future self because new opportunities are presented when you gain new skills.
+Overall lesson: Don’t be afraid to invest in your future self because new opportunities arise when you gain new skills.